-The healthcare system represents the infrastructure, that provides healthcare services and manages programs for individuals, families, and communities in order to improve and maintain the health status of the population.
+The healthcare system represents the infrastructure that provides healthcare services and manages programs for individuals, families, and communities in order to improve and maintain the health status of the population.

 The healthcare system is one of the most sensitive areas of the social system.
-As one of the social fundamentals, it must take responsibility and act in accordance with the needs and requirements of the population (Freedman 2005).
+As one of the social fundamentals, it must take responsibility and act in accordance with the needs and requirements of the population (Freedman, 2005).

 The stage of the economy (economic development) of a country greatly influences the health status of its population.
 Conversely, the current economic situation of the country and its potential for future economic development actively depends on the health status of the population.
-Thus, we can say that the health status of the population and the development of the healthcare system can serve as an indicator in assessing the current and future economic situation and potential of a given country at the international level.
+Thus, it can be stated that the health status of the population and the development of the healthcare system can serve as an indicator in assessing the current and future economic situation and potential of a given country at the international level.

-In our research, we compared the positions of the healthcare systems and their management in Hungary and Serbia, based on secondary data generated from the literature review.
+This study show a comparison between the positions of the healthcare systems and their management in Hungary and Serbia based on secondary data generated from the literature review.

-Healthcare reforms should include and apply the elements of modern healthcare management.
-Healthcare management became a crucial part of the healthcare systems in developed European countries.
-In developing countries, such as Serbia, where social and economic reforms started actually 15-20 years ago, healthcare management is still considered a fairly novel phenomenon and it takes great effort to integrate the elements of modern management into the healthcare system.
-It is extremely important to follow the examples of developed European countries and especially the examples of the neighboring countries, as well as the continuous comparison of the position of the Serbian healthcare system with the healthcare systems of other, more developed countries.
+Healthcare reforms should include and apply the elements of the modern healthcare management.
+Healthcare management became the crucial part of the healthcare systems in the developed European countries.
+In the developing countries, such as Serbia, where social and economic reforms started 15-20 years ago, the healthcare management is still considered as a fairly novel phenomenon, and it takes great effort to integrate the elements of the modern management into the healthcare system.
+It is extremely important to follow the examples of developed European countries and especially the examples of the neighbouring countries, as well as the continuous comparison of the position of the Serbian healthcare system with the healthcare systems of other more developed countries.
 Certainly, it is important to keep in mind the current economic development of the country, the stage of the accomplished reforms, and to evaluate the achieved results accordingly.
 On the other hand, in the case of Hungary, it may be useful to compare the progress in the improvement of the healthcare system with the less economically developed countries, e.g., Serbia.
 This could serve as evidence of the actual impact of the completed healthcare reforms and the development of the healthcare system compared to its previous state.
-Also, it could serve as a motivating factor in further development.
-It is applicable for both countries, that the comparison can increase the competitiveness of their healthcare systems and services and strengthen the role of healthcare management.
+Also, it could serve as the motivating factor in the further development.
+It is applicable for both countries as the comparison can increase the competitiveness of their healthcare systems and services and strengthen the role of the healthcare management.